fieldtrip/website/workshop/cuttingeeg2021.md

 tags: [cuttingeeg2021]
 ---

-# FieldTrip tutorial at CuttingEEG 2021 in Aix-en-Provence

 - Who: Jan-Mathijs Schoffelen and Robert Oostenveld
 - When: 4 October 2021
 - Where: Le Cube Université Aix-Marseille (AMU) and screen sharing on zoom 889 8100 0507.